-The monthly value of the Southern Oscillation Index (SOI) was -8.7 in January and -0.5 in February.
-According to the SOI Phase system, the SOI is in a ‘Rapidly Rising’ phase.
+The monthly value of the Southern Oscillation Index (SOI) was +0.5 for January and -2.2 for February.
+According to the SOI Phase system, the SOI is in a ‘Consistently Near-Zero’ phase.

 When using a climate outlook it should be remembered that the probability, or per cent chance, of something occurring is just that – a probability.
 For example, if there is a 70 per cent probability of above-median rainfall, then there is also a 30 per cent chance of below-median rainfall.
 It does not mean that rainfall will be 70 per cent more than the median.

 Users should note that the SOI is less reliable as an indicator of rainfall for the autumn season.
 Furthermore, while climate outlook schemes cannot provide outlooks with absolute certainty, users who follow a skilful scheme should benefit from doing so in the long-term.
 Thus, users should consider the historical track record of any scheme, and such information is becoming increasingly available.

 Further seasonal climate outlook information for Queensland is available in the Monthly Climate Statement produced by the Department of Science, Information Technology and Innovation